tushar885/rest-countries-api_app/README.md

 ### Continued development

-The app is fully responsive but it has no theme switch as of you, will be adding it sometime.
+The app is fully responsive but it has no theme switch as of now, will be adding it sometime.

 ### Useful resources